 9. Log back in to the appliance.

 10. From the Data Management tab, select the DNS tab -> Members/Servers tab -> Grid_member check box -> Edit icon.

 11. Select Toggle Advanced Mode (if necessary), click General and the Advanced tab.

 12. Under Listen on these additional IP addresses, click the Add button.
 The list of one or more previously created IPv4 and IPv6 addresses for the loopback interfaces (created in Step 4) appear in this table.
 (If the Add button is not active here, this indicates that you have not configured any loopback interfaces with their IP addresses.)
-Should you need to configure other DNS properties on this page, see the topics in Configuring DNS Services.
+Should you need to configure other DNS properties on this page, see the topics in Configuring the Grid to provide DNS Services.

-Note: If you remove an IP address from the list of Listen on these additional IP addresses, anycast advertising will stop immediately.
+If you remove an IP address from the list of Listen on these additional IP addresses, anycast advertising will stop immediately.
 No service restart is required to stop anycast from listening on this IP address.